freecode23/TandonBridge/README.md

 # TandonBridge
-C++ programming exercises contents
+C++ programming exercises contents:
+1) Educative:
+Extra programming exercises using recursion on various data types

-Module 1:
+2) Module 1:
 1. Data Types and Expressions
 2. Branching Statements
 3. Understand how Boolean expressions are used to control the flow of programs in a different order than the default sequential flow.
 4. While and for loops as well as some strategies of how to express iterative processes.

-Module 2:
+3) Module 2:
 1. Function scope
 2. Run-time-stack model
 3. call-by-value and call-by-reference